 3 Phases of Growing + Growing Timeline

-Before I explain each item from the list of growing supplies from Chapter 1, I’d like to make sure you are familiar with the three phases of cannabis cultivation and growing timelines.
+Before advising you about each item from the list of growing supplies from Chapter 1, first learn about the three phases of cannabis cultivation.
+It’s important to have this knowledge as a new grower.

 The 3 phases of growing cannabis are: